madphysicist/scikit-guess/doc/appendices/references.rst

 Concept
 =======

-The concept behind this paper is that any function can be rewritten as a linear combination of integrals and derivatives of itself multiplied by some other function.
-By finding the appropriate integral or differential equation, we can estimate the parameters of the function that would optmimze its fit to our data.
-We can estimate the values of the integrals and derivatives from our data using either simple summation and differencing (as in the paper), or more complex techniques, thereby setting up a simple system of equations for the optimal parameters amounting to a simple least squares regression.
-The approximations of integrals by cumulative sums tend to be more robust than the approximations of derivatives by differentials, so integral equations are preferred.
+The concept behind this paper is that integrals and derivatives can be estimated through differentials and cumulative sums.
+The goal is to set up an integral or differential equation whose solution is the model function.
+If the right-hand side of such an equation can be expressed as a linear combination of integrals and derivatives of itself multiplied by some other pre-determined functions, we can estimate the numerical values of the equation's terms.
+While the coefficients that make the equation work depend on the fitting parameters, the functions themselves do not.
+It is therefore possible to set up a simple linear regression for the coefficients based on the numerical approximations of the integrals and derivatives.
+The numerical approximation of integrals by cumulative sums tend to be more robust than the approximations of derivatives by differentials, so integral equations are generally preferred.

 Translation